A VILLAGE WITHIN THE PARK

 There are a number of ways in which visitors can protect our village, our culture and the Park:

-• Please drive with extreme care to protect our children.
+Drive with extreme care within the village in order to protect our children.

-• Listen, observe, broaden horizons by being with people who have a different concept of time and way of thinking.
+Listen, observe, broaden horizons by mingling with people who have a different concept of time and way of thinking.

 Our Maya Eco-Culture

-Tanah is a place where children are handed down the traditions and knowledge of their ancestors.
+Tanah is a place where the traditions and knowledge of our ancestors are passed down to our children.

-It is a place where communion with nature is understood and honored.
+It is a place where communion with nature is understood and honoured.

-It is a place where our Yucatec Maya language is spoken daily.
+It is a place where our Yucatec Maya language is spoken daily and freely.

-It is a place where children follow their parents into the rainforest in search of healing herbs and the past is brought to life via the words of elders.
+It is a place where children follow their parents into the rainforest in search of healing herbs.

-We also open the door to true self-sufficiency through plant and harvesting that is sacred, done with prayer and thanksgiving.
+We open the door to true self-sufficiency through planting and harvesting, done with prayer and thanksgiving.

-This allows our lives to be rich and whole.
+This allows our lives to be rich and wholesome.